district0/ZoomX/README.md

 # [Retrofit & Volley] or your own netwoking methods is easy to integrate

-Zoomx is very simple in integration with volley and retrofit or any network library.
-Even you are not working with network library you can integrate zoomx with your netwoking requests methods.
+Zoomx is very simple in integration with volley and retrofit or any network library you can even integrate zoomx with your netwoking requests methods.

 # Feature Examples